natalia-kuchta/natalia-kuchta/src/content/blog/matrix.md

-## The Tutorial to Creatingma Matrix Effectwith TypeScript and Vite
+## The Tutorial to Creating Matrix Effect with TypeScript and Vite

 ![Unicorn.jpg](../../assets/Unicorn.jpg)